visit-dav/visit/src/doc/using_visit/Quantitative/Lineout.rst

 .. figure:: images/dynamiclineout.png

-   Dynamic lineout can be used to create curves for multiple time states
+   Dynamic lineout can be used to create curves for multiple timestates

 Sampling and Refline labels
 """""""""""""""""""""""""""